-- WP.30: At its 153rd session (October 2019), WP.30 considered document ECE/TRANS/WP.30/2019/8 and its Corr.1, containing a list of tasks to be undertaken to align its work with the Strategy.
+Strategy.
 The Working Party expressed its readiness, in principle, to support the implementation of the Strategy and, thus, tentatively agreed with the proposed timetable, subject to further assessment at any time in the future (see ECE/TRANS/WP.30/306, paragraph 5).
 At its 161st session (October 2022), the Working Party requested the secretariat to prepare, for consideration at its next session a document comparing the new ITC ToR with the existing ToR of the Working Party, in order to assess whether any adjustment seemed appropriate (ECE/TRANS/WP.30/322, para.
+6).
+At its 164th session the Working Party adopted its new ToR and RoP fully aligned them with the new ITC ToR and RoP (ECE/TRANS/WP.30/2023/7/rev2).
+Both the updated ToR and the new RoP are up for adoption by ITC in February 2023.

-6). - SC.1: It aligned its program of work with the Strategy and also restructured its agenda with effect from its 115th session to better reflect its alignment with the Strategy (ITC was informed during its eighty-second session). - SC.2: It aligned its programme of work with the Strategy (ITC was informed during eighty-second session) As a next step, SC.2 also updated its Terms of Reference to reflect the alignment of its programme of work with the Strategy.
+- SC.1: It aligned its program of work with the Strategy and also restructured its agenda with effect from its 115th session to better reflect its alignment with the Strategy (ITC was informed during its eighty-second session). - SC.2: It aligned its programme of work with the Strategy (ITC was informed during eighty-second session) As a next step, SC.2 also updated its Terms of Reference to reflect the alignment of its programme of work with the Strategy.
 SC.2 confirmed that the current Terms of Reference were aligned to those of ITC and introduced a further, minor, update to reflect the creation of the Rules of Procedure of SC.2.
-Both the updated Terms of Reference and the new Rules of Procedure are up for adoption by ITC in February 2023. - SC.3: It aligned its programme of work with the Strategy (ITC was informed during eighty-second session, para 112 of ECE/TRANS/294) As a next step, SC.3 updated its Terms of Reference to reflect the alignment of its programme of work with the Strategy They were adopted by ITC at its eighty-fourth session (Feb 2022).
+Both the updated Terms of Reference and the new Rules of Procedure are up for adoption were adopted by ITC in February 2023. - SC.3: It aligned its programme of work with the Strategy (ITC was informed during eighty-second session, para.
+112 of ECE/TRANS/294) As a next step, SC.3 updated its Terms of Reference to reflect the alignment of its programme of work with the Strategy They were adopted by ITC at its eighty-fourth session (Feb 2022).
+At its sixty-seventh session, SC.3 discussed